Pillar One: Multigenerational Vision

 Multigenerational families do not simply inherit culture’s way of doing things.
 They ask why they do what they do, and they are willing to do things differently if those practices do not serve their family’s vision.

 We recognize that not every family arrives at this table from the same place.
-Some of you are Isaac generations.
+Some of you represent Isaac generations.
 You inherited a living faith, and your calling is to steward and build on what was handed to you.
-Others are Abraham generations.
+Others represent Abraham generations.
 You are the first in your family to break from a legacy of brokenness, dysfunction, or generational idolatry.
 When God called Abraham, He did not ask him to honor his father Terah’s vision.
 Terah was an idol worshiper who never reached the Promised Land.
 God called Abraham to leave and pioneer something entirely new.
-If that is your story, do not be discouraged when three generations feels out of reach.
+If that reflects your story, do not be discouraged when three generations feels out of reach.
 Start with two, you and your children, and commit to the long game.
 Build faithfully so that your children will one day have the table you never had.

 Making It Practical: Where to Start